A Typical Singaporean Financial Journey: Up To $427,035 Projected Expenses

-Milestone 1: Student Loan – Estimated $21K
+Singaporean Milestone 1: Student Loan – Estimated $30,000

-Kicking off at age 25 for most male graduates and 23 for female, most graduates will have to start clearing their debts 1 year upon graduation.
+Kicking off at age 25 for most male graduates and 23 for females, most graduates will have to start clearing their debts 1 year upon graduation.

 - Should you take up the MOE Tuition Loan or use your parents’ CPF money?
 Choosing the right scheme will be your first step when it comes to student loans.

 - The main consideration between the two schemes depends on the duration of repayment.
 Do make use of the CPF Education Loan Repayment Period Calculator and Monthly Instalment Rate Calculator to find out which suits you better.